geraud22/probe-schedule-client/README.md

-Use client.py to conveniently authenticate with, and query endpoints of the ['Probe Schedule South Africa API'](https://probeschedule.co.za/).
+Use client.py to conveniently authenticate with, and query endpoints of the [Probe Schedule South Africa API](https://probeschedule.co.za/).
 - Positional Arguments available:
     - login
     - farmlist